0333 358 3441

 We know that everyone has the potential to be a great driver.
 And while we know we can’t change the accident statistics overnight, we also know that there are 10s of 1000s of young drivers who have never had any problems out on the road.
 We like to take an individual view on driving ability rather than trust in the statistics of the majority, and the best way for us to do that is to review and help improve driving style through telematics technology.

-Marmalade uses a discreet black box that’s fitted behind the dashboard of your car.
+Marmalade uses a discreet black box that's fitted to the battery of your car.
 The black box transmits driving data to us via a GPS signal.
 This gives us a more accurate picture of how you drive, allowing us to adapt the cost of car insurance to your particular driving style.
 Stick to speed limits and the rules of the road and you’ll be rewarded with lower premiums at renewal.

 Don't worry, having a black box fitted doesn't mean we’ll be scrutinising every second of your driving.

-The telematics device in your car only ever alerts us when someone is driving at risk – this is what we call a ‘red journey’.
+The telematics device in your car only ever alerts us when someone is driving at risk - this is what we call a "red journey".

 We don't take into account any journeys that are less than two miles, because these don’t give an accurate portrayal of risk.